COSC381-2020Fall/class-project-a-xia/README.md

 3. Run: `python3 create_data_for_indexing.py`.
 You should now have the file data_for_indexing.json.
 4. Run: `python3 create_whoosh_index.py`.
 This creates the Whoosh index in the directory indexdir.
 ## Searching the Whoosh index
-1. Run query_on_whoosh.py with your search term: `python3 query_on_whoosh.py "SEARCH TERM"`.
+1. Run query_on_whoosh.py with your search term, the number of results per page, and the page number you wish to view: `python3 query_on_whoosh.py "search term" results_per_page page_number`.
-2. This gives you the titles of the first 10 videos that have your search term in the video description.
+2. This gives you the information of the videos matching your search in the number and page you specified.
     - If you are using the provided video id list, try searching `imposter` or `crew`.